h918m/jquerymobile/README.rst

 karma-jquerymobile
 ==================

-POC of incompatibility of jquerymobile and karma
+POC of compatibility of jquerymobile and karma

 Installation